gdotgordon/produce-demo/README.md

 The tests are quite comprehensive, and I used the "table-driven" approach to writing tests where possible.

 There is also an integration test under *tests/integration* that focuses heavily on concurrent execution.
 You can run that from the root directory by invoking: `go test -tags=integration -v -race -count=1 ./tests/integration`.
 Note you should restart the server immediately before running the test, or else you'll get a warning about the database not being in the required state.
 This test runs outside the container, and looks for the ephemeral port by searching for the container named "produce-demo".
 If you've started the container through `docker-compose`, this should work fine.

+ The random produce item generator in the integration tests that I built was the part I had the most fun with!

 ## Key Items and Artifacts and How To Run the Produce Service